cybergeekgyan/Pesticides-Estimation-and-monitoring-using-Remote-Sensing-and-GIS/README.md

 6. Report Generation: Generate a comprehensive report that summarizes the findings of the analysis.

+## Steps

+1. Collect high-resolution satellite imagery, such as Landsat 8 or Sentinel-2, for the area of interest.

+2. Use GIS software to create a land cover map of the area of interest.

+3. Extract spectral information from the satellite imagery and use it to identify areas with potential pesticide use.

+4. Use GIS software to create a map of the potential pesticide use areas.

+5. Use field sampling techniques to measure the concentration of pesticides in the soil and water.

+6. Correlate the field sample data with the satellite imagery to identify areas with high pesticide use.

+7. Use GIS software to create a map of the areas with high pesticide use.

+8. Use other sources of information, such as public health records and agricultural production data, to confirm the presence of pesticides in the area.

+9. Use GIS software to create a final map of the areas with highest pesticide use.

 ## Timeline

 The research project is expected to take 12 months to complete.
 The timeline for each stage is as follows: